msureil/DiffCoRank/README.md

 This repository accompanies our paper:
-> Chakraborty, A., Purcell, E.K., & Moore, M.G. *DifCoRank: A Comprehensive Framework for Discovering Hub Genes and Differential Gene Co-expression in Brain Implant-Associated Tissue Responses*.
+> Chakraborty, A., Purcell, E.K., & Moore, M.G. *DiffCoRank: A Comprehensive Framework for Discovering Hub Genes and Differential Gene Co-expression in Brain Implant-Associated Tissue Responses*.
 (Under Review in BMC Bioinformatics, 2025).

 ---